 - Weapons (i.e. firearms and knives) are prohibited at the YMCA.

 Failure to comply with the above regulations may result in the termination of your membership or guest privileges.
 Violators will be asked to leave.

-- Membership dues are non-transferable and non-refundable.
+- Joiner fees and membership dues are non-transferable and non-refundable.

 - Major credit cards, checks, and cash are all accepted for payment of memberships in full.
 A fee of $25.00 will be assessed for returned checks for any reason.

 - Payment disputes may be requested for a review up to 60 days following the charge to the account.
 After 60 days, no refund or credit will be issued.
 Approved refunds will be issued as a credit to the member’s account for future services.

 - Upon signing a hold agreement, it is the responsibility of the member to terminate the membership at the end of the hold cycle to avoid being charged.
 Refunds will not be issued.

 - If the membership has been terminated, a credit will be issued back to the credit card on file.
 All credit card refunds may take up to 14 business days to process.
 Approved refunds will be returned to the original method of payment.
 If a refund by check is required, the process may take up to 6 weeks.

 - No refunds will be issued or waived upon suspension or revocation of membership for violations of the YMCA Code of Conduct or any other violation of the YMCA rules and regulations.